 Vertical elements can help make a space look and feel more open.
 Instead of choosing a low-rise, horizontal bookcase, for example, opt for a narrower, vertical unit that stretches from floor to (nearly) ceiling height.
-A tall, narrow piece of furniture takes up less floor area and can make the room feel more spacious.
+A tall, narrow piece of furniture takes up less floor space and can make the room feel more open while providing extra storage.

 When possible, built-ins, custom cabinetry, and floor-to-ceiling shelving are vertical options that help create storage and display space without adding bulk to the room.
 Floating shelves are another great way to work in vertical space as well.
 Consider using them in the main living area, especially on the wall above the sofa.